Sugared Water reads Sept 1 – Nov 1 via Submittable.

 All media considered, though we have a bit of a soft spot for the figurative, narrative, or documentary style.
 Don’t be afraid to write on photographs and scribble over paintings.

 If you send in illos, please try to send things that can stand alone OR as a cluster

 Layers are wonderful, and we’d love to see the things you’ve been hiding in your sketchbooks.

 Simultaneous submissions are allowed & encouraged.
 Please let us know if your work is accepted elsewhere and needs to be withdrawn.
-The best way to withdraw a single piece from a packet is the ‘add note’ feature.
-Open your submission, click the activity tab, and type in your note telling us which piece(s) need to be withdrawn.
+The best way to do this is to use Submittable’s messages feature.
 Using the ‘withdraw’ button takes your entire packet out of consideration.

 Please wait for our response to your first packet before sending additional submissions in any given genre.
 (You may, for example, submit 5 poems and 2,000 words of fiction if you like, but not two packets of poems at the same time.)